az3rty9/fly2box/README.md

 ## Overview

-This Python script uses Flask to create a web application that allows you to request a new WAN IP address by changing network bands from 4G FDD to 4G TDD and vice versa.
+Fly2Box uses Flask to create a web application that allows you to request a new WAN IP address by changing network bands from 4G FDD to 4G TDD and vice versa.
 It provides a simple command-line interface (CLI) for controlling the web application.

 ## Requirements